suchkow/suchkow.github.io/index.md

 {% include about-picture-img.html %}

 This is a template for the theme I call *seredyna*, which means medium in Ukrainian.
 This isn’t a minimalist theme, but it’s also not overloaded.
 It’s middlism.

-See the [source code on GitHub](https://github.com/derekkedziora/Seredyna-jekyll-template) or how it looks in action on my [personal site](https://derekkedziora.com).

 Add a one line intro and link to your about page.
 <a href="/about" class="internal-link quarter-line-space">More about me&nbsp;→</a>